vadimgierko/linky-notes/README.md

 # linky_notes app

-### This SPA allows you to create notes with keywords, which works similarly to tags.
+### This SPA allows you to create notes with tags.

 Thanks to that:
 - your notes are linked with each other by keywords